joehand/are-you-around/readme.md

 Run `npm run start:dev` to run in development mode and watch file changes.

+Status updates are saved in a local level database, `.aya.db` (aya = are you around).
+If you delete the database your account name & key will be reset.

 ## TODO

 * Make feeds download only